The #MeToo movement, along with other initiatives, have shed more light on issues dealing with...

 - Proof of your losses, which may include property damage, monetary loss, and other non-monetary losses like loss of love and affection, financial support, and pain and suffering

-Compensation for the wrongful death of a loved one can reach from hundreds of thousands to even millions, on account of the types of claims you can ask for.
+Compensation for the wrongful death of a loved one can reach hundreds of thousands or even millions of dollars, depending on the types of claims you’re filing.
 These compensations may include but are not limited to:

 - Property damage